 A Fear Free Trip To The Vet – For Cats

-– The top can be easily and quickly removed so cats can remain in the bottom of the carrier during the exam if the cat prefers.
-We NEVER want to have to dump or drag a cat out of a carrier.
+– 3 The top can be easily and quickly removed so cats can remain in the bottom of the carrier during the exam if the cat prefers.
+We prefer to NEVER have to dump or drag a cat out of a carrier.

 – Put the carrier where the cat likes to sleep – in a sun beam – off the ground – a quiet spot